 Traditional healers add imphepho to steam baths both for protection and to cleanse negative energy.

 Imphepho helps relieve symptoms of anxiety and helps people get to sleep easier, and promote deep sleep.
 This is done by using the leaves and stems to create an inhaled smoke and has a sedative effect and helps relieve insomnia.

 Imphepho is also thought to have oneirogenic properties.
 This means that the herb assists with dream activity and dream recall, and lucid dreaming, making it similar to the African dream root, Silene capensis.
 Lucid dreaming is characterized by the ability of the dreamer to enter a dream state where they are aware that they are dreaming.
 In a lucid dream, the dreamer may have some control over the characters in the dream, how the dream unfolds, and the environment in which the dream takes place.

 The herb may be stuffed into bedding for humans and animals to repel insects and be made into a cream that the user smears on their skin to repel insects.

 In addition to its medicinal uses, Helichrysum odoratissimum is used widely as a perfume.
 Southern Sotho women are known to make a perfumed ointment or balm from the plant.

 Relief from Fever, Colds, and Flu

-The herb is made into a tea using the leaves, which is drunk to cleanse organs, including the liver and kidneys, and helps to relieve headaches, fever, coughs, colds, and flu.
-Ongoing research suggests that there may be additional medical applications such as supporting the treatment of tuberculosis and herpes.
-In rural communities where access to western medicine is limited to treat more severe diseases.
+The herb is made into a tea using the leaves, which is drunk to cleanse organs, including the liver and kidneys, and relieve headaches, fever, coughs, colds, and flu.
+Ongoing research suggests that additional medical applications support the treatment of tuberculosis and herpes in rural communities where access to western medicine is limited to treat more severe diseases.
 In the Eastern Cape in South Africa, the smoke is inhaled to help with coughs and colds.

 Women’s Health and Imphepho